LaurentClaessens/frtex/README.md

 ```
 with `foo.tex` containing "a=b" does not provoke error.
 This is why `frtex` does not add a "\n" if the input statement is already followed by a newline.

+Fixing this bug would require pure LaTeX (not Java) knowledge that I don't have.
+In particular, clearly understand the answer [here](http://tex.stackexchange.com/questions/317361/how-does-input-adds-a-space).

 ### TODO